vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 the rain was intermittent, and with sufficient monitoring I could have snuck a run in, it was difficult to plan around that while also getting other work done.

+## 2024-02-04 and 2024-02-05: skipped exercise due to rain

+On 2024-02-04 and 2024-02-05, I skipped exercise due to rain.

+## 2024-02-06: continued to skip strength exercises

+I got a break from strength exercises on 2024-02-04 and 2024-02-05 as I didn't go jogging on those days.
+On 2024-02-06, I was able to jog again, so now I could do strength exercises.
+However, a bunch of stuff came up and I wasn't able to get to the strength exercises in time.

+## 2024-02-07: skipped exercise due to rain and wet sidewalks

+On 2024-02-07, I skipped exercise as it was raining till the afternoon and the sidewalks were stil wet in the evening.